XamarinUniversity/build2018-labs/lab1/README.md

 5. Set the `Title` property to "Meeting Minutes", and the `Padding` property to "20".

-6. Run the app on at least one platform and notice the difference with the titles on each page.
+6. Run the app on at least one platform; notice the difference with the titles on each page.

-> In some platforms, you might notice that the `MainPage` title is being used as the "Back" text.
-Since that title is quite long, it can look pretty weird, however we can fix that!
+> On some platforms, you may notice that the `MainPage` title is being used as the "Back" text.
+Since that title is quite long, it can look akward, however we can fix that!

-7. Stop the app and open the **MainPage.xaml** file and locate the root `ContentPage` element.
+7. Open **MainPage.xaml** and locate the root `ContentPage` element.

 8. Set the `NavigationPage.BackButtonTitle` property to the text "Minutes".

-9. Run the app again and notice that the back text on the details page is now "Minutes".
+9. Run the app on iOS and notice that the back text on the details page is now "Minutes".

 ## Add support to create a new NoteEntry

 Now that we can display and update our notes, let's add support to **Add** a new note.
-We'll do this by adding a new `Entry` to the **MainPage** which will trigger a new note.
+We'll do this by adding a new `Entry` to the **MainPage**.

 ### Add a New Text Entry